Blossom (Chinese TV series)

-The series was exclusively streamed on Tencent Video from December 6, 2024, and will be broadcast online in more than 150 countries and regions through Tencent Video Overseas Station, iQIYI Overseas Station, Viki, and Youhug Media Official Channel on YouTube.
+The series was exclusively streamed on Tencent Video from December 6, 2024, and was broadcast online in more than 150 countries and regions through Tencent Video Overseas Station, iQIYI Overseas Station, Viki, and Youhug Media Official Channel on YouTube.

 Synopsis

 After a tragic life filled with betrayal and injustice, noblewoman Dou Zhao unexpectedly wakes up years in the past, armed with the memories and regrets of her previous life—and a mysterious prophetic book.
 Determined to change her fate and protect her family, she forges a partnership with Song Mo, a general who shares her secret of rebirth.
 Together, they navigate court intrigue, hidden conspiracies, and personal vendettas, slowly building trust and affection as allies who get a second chance to right the wrongs of their first lifetime.